GoogleCloudPlatform/community/tutorials/cloud-iot-enviro-board-workshop/index.md

     [Mouser](https://www.mouser.com/ProductDetail/Coral/G650-04023-01?qs=sGAEpiMZZMve4%2FbfQkoj%252BLRlYTc0g%252BeK1GNpvUlp1KI%3D).
 *   A [Raspberry Pi Zero W](https://www.raspberrypi.org/products/raspberry-pi-zero-w/) with a 40-pin header and the [Raspbian](https://www.raspberrypi.org/downloads/) operating system installed.
 The Raspberry Pi must be connected to the internet.
-    Note: This tutorial uses the Raspberry Pi Zero W board, but you can use any Raspberry Pi model with a 40-pin header.
+(This tutorial uses the Raspberry Pi Zero W board, but you can use this tutorial with any Raspberry Pi model with a 40-pin header.)
 *   A [GCP account](https://console.cloud.google.com/freetrial).
 *   A user account linked to [G Suite Business, Enterprise, Education](https://gsuite.google.com/) for accessing the [Sheets data connector for BigQuery](https://cloud.google.com/blog/products/g-suite/connecting-bigquery-and-google-sheets-to-help-with-hefty-data-analysis).